Suspect arrested for St. Albans murder

-An Elmont, LI, man was arrested and extradited from Georgia last month in connection with the April shooting of a Florida man who was shot in the face near a nightclub in St. Albans, according to the Office of Queens District Attorney Melinda Katz.
+An Elmont, LI, man was arrested and extradited from Georgia last month in connection with the April shooting of a Florida man who was shot in the face near a nightclub in St. Albans, according to the office of Queens District Attorney Katz.

-Christopher King, 31, was arraigned Friday on murder, criminal possession of a weapon and reckless endangerment charges for allegedly killing Jemison Jevaughn, 23, of North Lauderdale on April 8, prosecutors said.
+Christopher King, 31, was arraigned last Friday on murder, criminal possession of a weapon and reckless endangerment charges for allegedly killing Jevaughn Jemison, 23, of North Lauderdale on April 8, prosecutors said.

 King’s alleged accomplice was briefly shown to be exchanging words with Jemison before pulling out a gun from his sweatshirt, pointing it and then firing in his face on video surveillance footage.
 The defendant was also seen pulling out a gun from his clothing, according to authorities.